powercodeacademy/phase-3-active-record-migrations/README.md

    up     20210716101748  Add favorite flower to artists
 ```

 Success!
-Run `learn test` now to pass all the tests.
+Run `bin/rspec` now to pass all the tests.

 ### When Should I Roll Back?